How can we help community organisations and advocacy groups deal with complaints?

 Find out what is in the Queensland Ombudsman's jurisdiction (those matters it can deal with) before making a complaint.

-If you wish to request brochures or posters about the Queensland Ombudsman’s role and services for display at your office, please contact our Marketing Coordinator on (07) 3005 7023 or email@example.com.
+If you wish to request printed brochures or posters about the Queensland Ombudsman’s role and services for display at your office, please contact us on (07) 3035 4120 or firstname.lastname@example.org.
+You can also download and print our brochures and posters via the links below:

 Subscribe to our e-news